Area view of Atlanta

 Are you looking for a neighborhood that has it all – bars, restaurants, green spaces, and different accommodation options?
 Midtown and Buckhead Village have all of these and more.

-Buckhead Village might not be so close to Downtown as Midtown, but it has been experiencing exponential growth lately – new restaurants, shopping malls, and bars are popping all around the area.
-It is an ideal spot for people that are looking for high-rise condo options or multi-family buildings.
-What makes it cool and attractive to newcomers are amenities like 2,500 seat Theater and The Shops, an unparalleled shopping as well as dining spots.
+Buckhead Village might not be so close to Downtown as Midtown, but it has been experiencing exponential growth lately – new restaurants, shopping malls, and bars are popping up all around the area.
+It is an ideal spot for people who are looking for high-rise condo options or multi-family buildings.
+What makes it cool and attractive to newcomers are amenities like 2,500 seat theater unparalleled shopping as well as dining spots.

 In Case You Were Wondering Where Do Hipsters Live in Atlanta…